-No, in fact, there is another standard called PSIA that came up first but did not have the strong support of major manufacturers in the industry, so the ONVIF standard eventually took the lead and is used worldwide by most IP camera manufacturers and Video Monitoring Systems.
+No, there is another standard called PSIA that came up first but did not have the strong support of major manufacturers in the industry, so the ONVIF standard eventually took the lead and is used worldwide by most IP camera manufacturers and Video Monitoring Systems.

-What are the disadvantages of the ONVIF?
+What are the disadvantages of ONVIF?

-Each manufacturer has its own protocol that allows you to work with special features such as Fish Eye camera view, video analytics and many of these special features are not totally supported by the ONVIF protocol.
+Each manufacturer has its protocol that allows you to work with special features such as Fish Eye camera view, video analytics and many of these special features are not supported by the ONVIF protocol.

-Some incompatibility issues also occur between devices that claim to be ONVIF compliant but are not quite ready to really work as expected.
+Some incompatibility issues also occur between devices that claim to be ONVIF compliant but are not quite ready to work as expected.